ConfixsolDev/GameDevelopment/INTEGRATION_GUIDE.md

 ### Case 1: Token with Existing Data
 1. User clicks "Enter Token Data"
 2. Token selection modal opens showing all tokens
-3. User clicks on a token that already has brigade data
+3. User clicks on a token to enter data
-4. System opens `tokenBrigadeDataModal` pre-filled with existing data
+4. System opens the appropriate data entry modal
 5. User can edit and save changes

-### Case 2: Token without Data
-1. User clicks "Enter Token Data"
-2. Token selection modal opens showing all tokens
-3. User clicks on a token with no brigade data
-4. System shows brigade selection dropdown
-5. User selects a brigade and clicks "Link & Continue"
-6. System links the brigade to the token via AJAX
-7. System opens `tokenBrigadeDataModal` for data entry

 ## API Endpoints Used